10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 ![A schematic of a radio beacon](beacon.png)

+Mine, with a second rf stage, runs down to 2 volts without the flashing LED.
+This should make it possible to power it from 2 AA batteries, or a single 3v coin cell, instead of a 9v battery, as long as the LED is ommited.

 # Improving frequency stability

 These circuits work but the frequency changes a lot from something as small as moving your hand next to the antenna, and sometimes the oscillation breaks down entirely.